Dental implant surgery

 Whether you have dental implant surgery in one stage or multiple stages, you may experience some of the typical discomforts associated with any type of dental surgery, such as:

 - Bruising of your skin and gums

 You may need pain medications or antibiotics after dental implant surgery.
 If swelling, discomfort or any other problem gets worse in the days after surgery, contact your oral surgeon.

 After each stage of surgery, you may need to eat soft foods while the surgical site heals.
 Typically, your surgeon will use stitches that dissolve on their own.
 If your stitches aren't self-dissolving, your doctor removes them.

 Your oral surgeon may need to transplant a small portion of bone — commonly from another site in the upper or lower jawbone — to give the dental implant a solid foundation.

 Most dental implants are successful.
 Sometimes, however, the bone fails to fuse sufficiently to the metal implant.
-Smoking, for example, can contribute to implant failure and complications.
+Smoking, for example, may contribute to implant failure and complications.

-If the bone fails to fuse sufficiently, the implant is removed, the bone is cleaned up, and you can try the procedure again in two or three months.
+If the bone fails to fuse sufficiently, the implant is removed, the bone is cleaned up, and you can try the procedure again in about three months.